-Are you trying to reset your phone to factory settings, but for some reason it’s not working?
-Did you forget your passcode or is iTunes giving you errors?
+The simple and usual way to reset iPhone to factory settings can be found in settings.
+But also, we often meet some situations which lead to factory resetting failure.
 There could be a number of reasons why you can’t reset iPhone to factory settings.
 Let’s take a look at a few of the reasons and possible solutions below:

 Here are a few of the problems that can cause you to be unable to reset your iPhone to factory settings: